NilavPatel/advance-javascript-concepts/10.var vs let vs const/README.md

 ## let

 `let` has block scope.
-So a variable declared in a block with let is only available for use within that block.
+So a variable declared in a block with let is only available for use within that { }.

 ```javascript
 if (true) {